External roles and attributes mapping

 file: |

-package org.akhq.utils;
+package org.akhq.models.security;

 class GroovyCustomClaimProvider implements ClaimProvider {